BaronYSYong/ros-basic-tutorial/README.md

 ```

 ### rospack
-rospack allows you to get information about packages <br>
+rospack allows you to get information about packages <br />
 Usage
  ```
 $ rospack find [package_name]